jasondavis925/jasondavis925.github.A/README.md

 # Featured users (success stories!)

-Visit the <---[Official website](http://beautifuljekyll.com/examples)---> to see sample websites using Beautiful Jekyll.
+Visit the <!--[Official website](http://beautifuljekyll.com/examples)--> to see sample websites using Beautiful Jekyll.

-If you'd like to showcase yourself and join this list, <---[upgrading to the Individual plan](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362)---> will give you that publicity plus some other rewards!
+If you'd like to showcase yourself and join this list, <!--[upgrading to the Individual plan](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362)--> will give you that publicity plus some other rewards!

 # FAQ and support

-Visit the <---[official FAQ page](https://beautifuljekyll.com/faq)---> for answers to commonly asked questions.
+Visit the <!--[official FAQ page](https://beautifuljekyll.com/faq)--> for answers to commonly asked questions.

 Beautiful Jekyll is used by 50,000+ people with wildly varying degrees of web skills, so it's impossible to answer all the questions that may arise.
-For any question that's not specifically related to Beautiful Jekyll and is more about Jekyll or web development in general, the answer can often be found on Google, in the <---[Jekyll documentation](https://jekyllrb.com/)--->, or on the <---[Jekyll support forum](https://talk.jekyllrb.com/)--->.
+For any question that's not specifically related to Beautiful Jekyll and is more about Jekyll or web development in general, the answer can often be found on Google, in the <!--[Jekyll documentation](https://jekyllrb.com/)-->, or on the <!--[Jekyll support forum](https://talk.jekyllrb.com/)-->.

-To receive support, select one of the <---[different plans](https://beautifuljekyll.com/plans) Beautiful Jekyll offers.
-You can also use the <---[Discussions](https://github.com/daattali/beautiful-jekyll/discussions)---> area to try to get help from the community.
+To receive support, select one of the <!--[different plans](https://beautifuljekyll.com/plans) Beautiful Jekyll offers.
+You can also use the <!--[Discussions](https://github.com/daattali/beautiful-jekyll/discussions)--> area to try to get help from the community.

 # Contributions

-Thank you to <---[all past contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors)--->.
+Thank you to <!--[all past contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors)-->.
 If you find any problems or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.

-You can also contribute by becoming an <---[official sponsor](https://github.com/sponsors/daattali/sponsorships?tier_id=39856)---> to help keep Beautiful Jekyll well-maintained.
+You can also contribute by becoming an <!--[official sponsor](https://github.com/sponsors/daattali/sponsorships?tier_id=39856)--> to help keep Beautiful Jekyll well-maintained.

 # Credits

 This template was not made *entirely* from scratch.
-I'd like to give special thanks to <---[Jekyll Now](https://github.com/barryclark/jekyll-now)---> and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.
+I'd like to give special thanks to <!--[Jekyll Now](https://github.com/barryclark/jekyll-now)--> and [Bootstrap Clean Blog](https://github.com/IronSummitMedia/startbootstrap-clean-blog), from whom I've taken several ideas initially.